zio/zio-schema/docs/optics.md

 It has three methods for creating three types of optics:

-- Lens is an optic used to get and update values in a product type.
+- **Lens** is an optic used to get and update values in a product type.
-- Prism is an optic used to get and update values in a sum type.
+- **Prism** is an optic used to get and update values in a sum type.
-- Traversal is an optic used to get and update values in a collection type.
+- **Traversal** is an optic used to get and update values in a collection type.

-Let's take a look at how we can derive optics using ZIO Schema.
+Let's take a look at how we can derive optics using ZIO Schema Optics.

+### Installation

-First we should add `zio-schema-optics` to our `build.sbt` file:
+To be able to derive optics from a ZIO Schema, we need to add the following line to our `build.sbt` file:

 ```scala
 libraryDependencies += "dev.zio" %% "zio-schema-optics" % @VERSION@